RGupta323/VideoDatabase/README.md

 User able to enter data manually and is able to successfully be added to the database.
 Search() function also works from main.py, user is able to search for a video, successfully.

+(2/27/18)
+Created Test1_TEXT.txt file, filled it with 5 video entries.
+Then worked on readFiles() function.
+Created FileParser.py that has functions to effectively parse through a .txt or .csv file and return a list of dictionaries from that file.
+Finished FileParser.py, tested readFile() works successfully!

 What to do next...
-Need to work on readFiles() function.
-This is where a user can create a .txt file or .csv file, and all the data from there will be added to the database.
+Work on the .csv portion of readFiles() and the parseFile() functions.